OCA/l10n-thailand/l10n_th_account_tax_multi/readme/USAGE.rst

 - Fill withholding tax in Field WHT each invoice lines.
 - Post > Register Payment > check Open in deduction table that you need keep it. > Post
 - Next time, Register Payment > Fill amount residual manual > Post

-Note : if you configured withholding tax on product, it fill withholding tax in field WHT automatic.